Courts

 The federal courts are not working for all of us.
 Too often, courts favor the wealthy and powerful over everyday people, creating corrupt outcomes and perpetuating inequality.
 For our democracy to work as it should, judges must be committed to achieving the promise inscribed on the Supreme Court: “Equal Justice Under Law.”
 That’s how we protect our rights — including voting rights, health care, LGBTQ equality, disability rights, protections for immigrants, rights of working people, freedom from discrimination based on religion, environmental protections, gun safety, and more.

-Now, under the Biden administration and the 117th Congress, we have new opportunities to transform our courts for the better and ensure that judges will fight for the rights of everyone.
+Now, under the Biden administration and the 118th Congress, we have new opportunities to transform our courts for the better.
 We must demand a federal judiciary that will uphold the rights of all people in America.
-That means the White House and Senate must prioritize judges who have a demonstrated commitment to civil and human rights, who are fair-minded with a progressive vision of the law, and who reflect and represent the rich diversity of our nation.
+That means the White House and Senate must prioritize nominating and confirming judges who have a demonstrated commitment to civil and human rights, who are fair-minded with a progressive vision of the law, and who reflect and represent the rich diversity of our nation.
 This diversity includes race, sex, gender identity, sexual orientation, disability status, ethnicity, national origin, socio-economic status, and experiential and professional background.

-Congress must also pass legislation that modernizes and reforms our courts, including legislation on ethics reforms, such as extension of the Code of Conduct for United States Judges to apply to Supreme Court justices, and further transparency measures and court structure reforms such as expanding the number of authorized judgeships for circuit and district courts.
-Congress should also consider other structural reforms to the Supreme Court.
+Congress must also respond to the ongoing judicial ethics crisis by passing legislation that modernizes and strengthens our courts, including legislation on ethics reforms, such as extension of a binding Code of Conduct for Supreme Court justices, further transparency measures, and ongoing investigation into the escalating reports of misconduct.
+Congress must also pass structural reforms such as expanding the number of authorized judgeships for circuit and district courts, and Congress should also consider other structural reforms to the Supreme Court.

 Key Resources